alex1115alex/Wearables-Telescope/README.md

 * * I'm exploring button types:
 * * * Touch sensitive button using a nail (or similar) - would be cool but no tactile feedback
 * * * Cherry MX Brown switch - I have some on-hand and the tactile feedback would be hilarious.
 Might be too bulky though.

+## UPDATE #2

+I know I wanted to focus exclusively on hardware, but this last week ended up being something of a mix.
+There were mainly some bugs with the software I needed to fix before being happy with my work, but I also needed to add software support for the physical "next" button, as well as support for displaying a vehicle's speed/RPM data!
+Such data will need to be pulled from a car's ODBII port via Bluetooth.

+That Bluetooth api works like so: {"type":"car","speed":"88","rpm":"5500"}

+In terms of hardware, here's what I worked on in no specific order:

+### Power/battery switch

+McGuckin's didn't have a small enough power switch for me, so I ended up ripping a tiny one out of a AA battery holder I had laying around.
+The only downside of my current design is that the switch needs to be "ON" in order for the battery to charge, but that's something I can tolerate for now.

+It's also worth noting that the display gets messed up whenever we switch from USB -> Battery power, or vice versa.
+To counteract this, I just wrote some code to monitor weather the USB port is plugged in, and have the ESP32 reset itself whenever the USB state changes.
+Not a super elegant solution, but neither is anything in this entire repo.

+### Physical next button

+I decided to go with a Cherry MX Brown keyswitch for this.
+Nothing much interesting to say here.
+It's a button.
+You press it and ba-da-bing ba-da-boom it does a thing.

+### The shell

+I spent a whole lot of time (the past 48 hours) doing the following:

+1. Design model of eyepiece/electronics case
+2. Test sizing with real hardware
+3. Identify issues, go back to step 1.

+That said, I'll save you the time reading about all my hassles with this as I've pretty much summed up the gist above.
+I'll have the .STL files in this repo if you're interested.

+###